Trustees - Homelessness

 Whether you're an experienced Trustee or wanting to take your first step at board level we want to hear from you.

-Emmaus Gloucestershire supports formerly homeless people by giving them a home, meaningful work in a social enterprise and an opportunity to get themselves back on their feet again.
+Emmaus Gloucestershire supports formerly homeless people by giving them a home, meaningful volunteering in a social enterprise and an opportunity to get themselves back on their feet again.

 For many people who experience homelessness, one of the biggest obstacles they must overcome is a loss of self-esteem.
 Emmaus provides an opportunity to regain this, with a chance to make a real contribution to their community.